PerfectlySoft/PerfectDocs/guide/OAuth2.md

 # OAuth2

-The Perfect Authentication OAuth2 provides [OAuth2](https://oauth.net/2/) libraries and select OAuth2 provider drivers - Facebook, Google, GitHub.
+The Perfect Authentication OAuth2 provides [OAuth2](https://oauth.net/2/) libraries and OAuth2 provider drivers for Facebook, Google, and GitHub.

 A demo application can be found at [https://github.com/PerfectExamples/Perfect-Authentication-Demo](https://github.com/PerfectExamples/Perfect-Authentication-Demo) that shows the usage of the libraries and providers.